US official: US intel says prince ordered Khashoggi killing

-U.S. intelligence officials have concluded that Saudi Crown Prince Mohammed bin Salman ordered the killing of journalist Jamal Khashoggi, a U.S. official said Friday.
+U.S. intelligence officials have concluded that Saudi Crown Prince Mohammed bin Salman ordered the killing of journalist Jamal Khashoggi, a U.S. official said.
 The Saudi government has denied the claim.

 The conclusion will bolster efforts in Congress to further punish the close U.S. ally for the killing.
 The Trump administration this week sanctioned 17 Saudi officials for their alleged role in the killing, but lawmakers have called on the administration to curtail arms sales to Saudi Arabia or take other harsher punitive measures.

-The U.S. official familiar with the intelligence agencies' conclusion was unauthorized to speak publicly about it and spoke on condition of anonymity.
-It was first reported by The Washington Post.
+The U.S. official familiar with the intelligence agencies' conclusion was unauthorized to speak publicly about it and spoke Friday on condition of anonymity.
+The intel conclusion was first reported by The Washington Post.

 Saudi Arabia's top diplomat has said the crown prince had "absolutely" nothing to do with the killing.